jar398/listtools/doc/method.md

 check is to exclude higher taxa from examplar assignment so as to force them to be compared according to their descendant exemplars.

+Synonym records are treated as descendants.
+A species record is treated as having itself as a synonym/descendant with respect to this calculation.

 Exemplars are chosen as follows.
 If (x, y) is a name-matched pair (see above), and either no descendant of x belongs to a name-matched pair OR